vinhocent/winterfixestwitter/README.md

 # Installation
 Feel free to fork this repo and deploy it!

-Run this bot locally but replacing `TOKEN` with your own token and running:
+Run this bot locally by replacing `TOKEN` with your own token and running:
 ```
 python main.py
 ```